alanng10/class-lang/Info/Article/Compile/Module/a.md

 Class compiler modules are Class modules witten in Class lang.

-Class compiler modules layer on top of System in platform architecture like any Class Module.
+Class compiler modules layer on top of System in platform architecture like any Class module.